 "The core of what we are today hasn't changed from 20, 30 years ago," Sarah Patterson said.
 "Now we've gotten a little older and a little wiser, but when you get right down to it we still have the same philosophy, the same goals and the same drive to succeed on all levels that we did at the start."

 There have been some changes along the way, including David Patterson's retirement from the University in the fall of 2008, which allowed him to assume the volunteer coaching position.
-He had surgery after the 2005 season to fuse four vertebrae in his spine to help ease chronic back problems.

 "Nothing has really changed as far as the gymnasts are concerned," David Patterson said.
 "The biggest difference is that now my relationship with our student-athletes begins when they come on campus, instead of on the recruiting trail."